-The detailed National Tour de Horizon Report should be sent to the lead nation responsible for aerial surveillance within one month of the completion of the 'Tour'.
+The detailed National Tour de Horizon Report should be sent to the lead nation within one month of the completion of the 'Tour'.
 Action on individual sightings should already have been taken by authorities based on the immediate reports from crews as above.
 These monthly reports however can be used by authorities to make a broader assessment on compliance and the effectiveness of discharge controls.